ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

       pr_cmip6_85:
         <<: *script_input

-If different scenarios want to be used, the datasets and diagnostics must be changed maintaining the format ``cmip{phase}_{scenario}`` and ``{variable}_cmip{phase}_{scenario}``.
+In case of wanting to use other scenarios, the datasets and diagnostics must be changed maintaining the format ``cmip{phase}_{scenario}`` and ``{variable}_cmip{phase}_{scenario}``.
 For example, if we want scenario 60 instead of scenario 85, we would need to include the files available for ``cmip6_60`` and ``cmip5_60``, and the previous diagnostic would change to: